+Name:

+Advisor:

+Date:

+Advisor signatu re:

+Or by forwardin g this form by email to the DCT, you are stating that you have reviewed th is

+documents and a re in agreement with it

+Student's Signa ure:

-Name: Advisor: Date: Advisor signature: Or by forwarding this form by email to Jim Maddux, you are stating that you have reviewed this documents and are in agreement with it Student's Signature: 1.
-PUBLICATIONS, please give full citation in APA format a.
-Journal Articles published b.
-Journal articles in press c.
-Journal articles submitted [include current status: e.g., in initial review, accepted pending revision, being revised for submission to another journal, rejected] d.
-Books (author, editor; book chapters) [include current status, e.g., under contract, in press, published] 2.
-MEETING/CONFERENCE PRESENTATIONS (Use "" to indicate refereed) 3.
-GRANTS [EXTERNAL FUNDING ONLY]a.
-Grants received (amount and source of funds)b.
-Grants applied for (amount and source of funds) Please answer the following questions: (Information required by APA) Member of professional/research societies (including student affiliates) Yes No 2.
-Authors/co-authors of papers or workshops at professional meetings.
+a.
+Journal Andb.
+Journal ardc.
+Journal ard ticles submitted [include current status: e.g., in initial review, accepted pending on, being revised for submission to another journal, rejected] nor, editor; book chapters) [include current status, e.g., under contract, in press,

+2. MEETING/C ONFERENCE PRESENTATIONS (Use "" to indicate refereed)

+a.
+Grants reco STERNAL FUNDING ONLY] Sived (amount and source of funds) lied for (amount and source of funds)

+Please answer the e following questions: (Information required by APA)

+1. Member of pro fessional/research societies (including student affiliates)

 Yes No

-3. Authors/co- authors of art icles in profes ssional and/or scientific journal S.
+2. Authors/co-au hors of papers or workshops at professional meetings.

 Yes No

-4. Involve in g grant-supporte d research (In cluding RA's s)
+3. Authors/co- authors of art icles in pro ofessional and/or r scientific journal s.

 Yes No

-5. Involved in teaching (Incl luding TA's)
+4. Involve in g rant-supporte d research (Including RA' s)

 Yes No

+5. Involved in teaching (Inc luding TA 's)

+Yes No

 6. Involved part-time in delivery of professional services on or off campus (excluding

-internship) )
+internship)

 Yes No